Toby Ord

 Toby David Godfrey Ord (born July 1979) is an Australian philosopher.
-He founded Giving What We Can in 2009, an international society whose members pledge to donate at least 10% of their income to effective charities, and is a key figure in the effective altruism movement, which promotes using reason and evidence to help the lives of others as much as possible.
-He is a senior research fellow at the University of Oxford's Future of Humanity Institute, where his work is focused on existential risk.
-His book on the subject The Precipice: Existential Risk and the Future of Humanity was published in March 2020.
+In 2009 he founded Giving What We Can, an international society whose members pledge to donate at least 10% of their income to effective charities, and is a key figure in the effective altruism movement, which promotes using reason and evidence to help the lives of others as much as possible.

+He was a senior research fellow at Oxford University's Future of Humanity Institute, where his work focused on existential risk.
+His book on the subject, The Precipice: Existential Risk and the Future of Humanity, was published in March 2020.

 Early life and education

 Ord was born in Melbourne, Australia, in 1979.
 He later attended the University of Melbourne, where he initially studied computer science.
 On completing his first degree, he switched to studying philosophy to pursue his interest in ethics, later stating: "At this stage I knew that I wanted to make a large positive difference in the world and it seemed that studying ethics would help."

 For his graduate studies, Ord moved to the University of Oxford, where he obtained a B.Phil., and a D.Phil. in philosophy.
 Having submitted his doctoral thesis, Beyond Action: Applying Consequentialism to Decision Making and Motivation, Ord was retained as a junior research fellow by Balliol College, Oxford.